btomwhitehead/terraform-notes/terraform_cloud.md

 Terraform Cloud has a private registry capability so that custom providers and modules can be securely and easily shared across a company.
-Providers or modules can be imported from ADO/Github/Gitlab and support versioning, unlike loading a module directly from a version control source where it uses the lastest commit from a branch.
+Providers or modules can be imported from ADO/Github/Gitlab and support versioning, unlike loading a module directly from a version control source where it uses the latest commit from a branch.

 ## CLI configuration